W00nderer/Titanic-Machine-Learning-Problem/README.md

 # Titanic Machine Learning Problem
-I have attempted to solve my first Machine Learning problem using the knowdledge I gained in my Machine Learning class.
+I have attempted to solve my first Machine Learning problem using the knowledge I gained in my Machine Learning class.
 I have started with a simple Decision Tree model, and progressed to Random Forest with bootstrapping and hyper parameter tuning, which is the version I am presenting here.

 ## Table of Contents
   - [Features](#features)